Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/behavior-changes.md

 ### Unique project resource names

 The `require_unique_project_resource_names` flag enforces uniqueness of resource names within the same package. dbt resources such as models, seeds, snapshots, analyses, tests, and functions share a common namespace.
 When two resources in the same package have the same name, dbt must decide which one a `ref()` or `source()` refers to.
-Previously, dbt did not always enforce this check, which meant duplicate names could sometimes point to the wrong resource.
+Previously, this check was not always enforced, which meant duplicate names could result in dbt referencing the wrong resource.

 The `require_unique_project_resource_names` flag is set to `False` by default.
 With this setting, if two unversioned resources in the same package share the same name, dbt continues to run and raises a [`DuplicateResourceNameDeprecation`](/reference/deprecations##duplicatenamedistinctnodetypesdeprecation) warning.
-When set to `True`, dbt raises a `DuplicateResourceNameError`.
+When set to `True`, dbt raises a `DuplicateResourceNameError` error.

 For example, if your project contains a model and a seed named `sales`: